malklera/cadetRevenue/README.md

 ### menu()

-1) ProcessNotes()
+- Ask the user the following options
+    - Process Notes

-- List all files on current directory
+        - checkFileNames() check all .txt files on current directory so it have the correct format, ask the user to correct when it do not, return error
-- Put .txt files on textFiles slice
-- Loop through the textFiles and check the format of the name
-    - Correct format: get the year from the fileName
-    - Incorrect format: prompt the user to change the file name
+        - If error != nil and error != errNoFiles, call listFiles(), return a list of txt files names
+        - loop throught the listNotes and on each call checkFormatNote("fileName") return error
+    - Show Notes
+    - Exit